Destinations, Mexico, Travel

 An ice cream and a tray of baked goods in Puerto Vallarta

-The best tacos in Puerto Vallarta
+Street tacos from a vendor in Puerto Vallarta

 WHERE TO STAY IN MISMALOYA